Recommended Wild Food and Foraging Websites

 The Mushroom Diary – A really nice, personalised blog by keen amateur mycologist John Harris on mushrooms edible and otherwise.
 The fact that John is not scientist makes for a very engaging, accessible style.

-Forage London – Forager John Rensten’s lovely website has lotss of advice on plant ID and great recipes, with a slant towards urban foraging.
+Forage London – Forager John Rensten’s lovely website has lots of advice on plant ID and great recipes, with a slant towards urban foraging.

 Miles Irving’s Blog – Miles (the author of The Forager’s Handbook) and his team at Forager Ltd, have written some excellent blogs on the wider context of foraging.
 You will also find their excellent foraging podcast The World Wild Podcast, with some deep discussions around the politics and philosophy of foraging and wild food from around the world.